- cyproterone acetate

 3. First signs of thrombosis or blood clots (e.g. unusual pains in or swelling of the leg(s), stabbing pains on breathing or coughing for no apparent reason).
 Feeling of pain and tightness in the chest.

-4. Six weeks before an elective major operation (e.g. abdominal, orthopaedic), any surgery to the legs, medical treatment for varicose veins or prolonged immobilisation, e.g. after accidents or surgery.
+4. At least four weeks before an elective major operation (e.g. abdominal, orthopaedic), any surgery to the legs, medical treatment for varicose veins or prolonged immobilisation, e.g. after accidents or surgery.
 Do not restart until 2 weeks after full ambulation.
 In case of emergency surgery, thrombotic prophylaxis is usually indicated e.g. subcutaneous heparin.

 5. Onset of jaundice, hepatitis, itching of the whole body.